 Currently a computer science instructor at a community college, Andrea lives with her family and their pets in a Los Angeles home filled with music . . . and picture books.
-Learn more at andreajloney.com or on Twitter at @AndreaJLoney.
+Learn more at andreajloney.com or on instagram @AndreaJLoney.

 Rudy Gutierrez is an award-winning illustrator whose works have earned him a Pura Belpré Honor, an Américas Award, a Children's Africana Book Award, and a New York Book Award.
 A Bronx native, he now lives in New Jersey and teaches illustration at the Pratt Institute.
 In 2002, he was commissioned to create the cover for Santana's multi-platinum album Shaman,

 and his art hangs in the private collections of musical icons Carlos Santana, Clive Davis, and Wayne Shorter, among others.
-Learn more at rudygutierrez.net or on Twitter at @Rudy_Gutierrez_art.
+Learn more at altpick.com/rudygutierrez or on instagram @Rudy_Gutierrez_art.

 Caldecott Honor Award Winner